 High-Paying Entry-Level Finance Jobs

 While current finance students have many years of career building to look forward to, they can hit the ground running by finding the right entry-level finance job.
-These are some of the most lucrative jobs in the financial industry that new graduates may be able to land once they have a degree in hand, according to the U.S. Bureau of Labor Statistics.
+The following are some of the most lucrative jobs in the financial industry that new graduates may be able to land, as well as their median annual salaries, according to the U.S. Bureau of Labor Statistics:

 Paying for a Finance Degree From a Top College

 It’s no secret that higher education comes with a very steep price tag.
 It’s easy to see why so many students worry about how they will finance their education.
-The good news is they have options when it comes to paying for college.
-From gift aid to student loans, students can make their higher education dreams come true.
+The good news is they have several options when it comes to paying for college:

-• Work-study programs.
-Students looking to limit how much they need to borrow for college may want to consider a work-study program.
+• Work-study programs: Students looking to limit how much they need to borrow for college may want to consider a work-study program.
 Federal work-study programs provide part-time jobs to help students cover their education expenses.
 These jobs are typically available to both undergraduate and graduate students (eligibility focuses on financial need).
-However, it’s important to keep in mind that work-study earnings are often intended for general expenses and may not be used to directly pay for tuition or housing costs.
+The money is typically paid to you directly, so you can use it for any education-related expenses.

 Recommended: Examining the Different Types of Student Loans